pimcore/frontend-permission-toolkit/README.md

 Adds some helpers to define permissions for users in websites based on Pimcore objects.
 So user permissions for complex systems can be defined directly in Pimcore objects.

-A scenario to setup a role based permission system:
+A scenario to set up a role based permission system:
 - user represented as objects with a number of permission rights (= Permission Resources)
 - each user has relations to user groups (also Pimcore objects) with also a number of permission rights (= Permission Resources)